NC3-LU/TACOS/README.md

 Our intention simple.
 We want to put a little more security in your smartphone (**or pocket ?**).

 TACOS is primarily an awareness app for cybersecurity.
-We also included some tools like a password cards generator and a spam signal functionality.
+But we also included some tools like a password cards generator and a spam signal functionality.
 And some little games for the fun.